 When earnings decline, dividend companies become much harder to analyse and own safely.
-If earnings fall far enough, the company could be forced to cut its dividend.
-Readers will understand then, why we're concerned to see Shine's earnings per share have dropped 11% a year over the past five years.
-Such a sharp decline casts doubt on the future sustainability of the dividend.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+So we're not too excited that Shine's earnings are down 3.7% a year over the past five years.

-Is Shine an attractive dividend stock, or better left on the shelf?
+From a dividend perspective, should investors buy or avoid Shine?
 Earnings per share are down meaningfully, although at least the company is paying out a low and conservative percentage of both its earnings and cash flow.
 It's definitely not great to see earnings falling, but at least there may be some buffer before the dividend needs to be cut.
-It might be worth researching if the company is reinvesting in growth projects that could grow earnings and dividends in the future, but for now we're not all that optimistic on its dividend prospects.
+To summarise, Shine looks okay on this analysis, although it doesn't appear a stand-out opportunity.